mkrahelski/developing-software-intro-assignment-3/assignment/user-stories.md

 Currently, we return the total number of studs required for the building.
 Gerald need to know the different between the top/bottom boards (called "plates") and the vertical boards (called "studs").
 We also need to calculate two rows of top plates.
 The bottom plates will still only have one row.

-### As Gerald, I need "beams" to be called "posts".
+### As Gerald, I need "posts" to be called "posts".

-We call the extra 4x4's "beams", and they need to be called "posts".
+We call the extra 4x4's "posts", and they need to be called "posts".